 - Live music and/or noise ordinances

 - Setting up a tent or other structure

 Rather than relying on street parking, you may want to contract with a local lot and hire a valet to assist.
 Talk to your neighbors and let them know that they might experience higher traffic on the day of the event, or even consider asking if they might be willing to allow guests to park in their driveways.

 Prep Your Yard

 The great thing about holding a wedding in your backyard?
 You can use your own landscaping to create the perfect backdrop.
-When you are planning your date, think about where you will want the ceremony to be held and add plants that will be flowering and full during your wedding.
+Think about where and when the ceremony is to be held, then add plants that will flower during that time of year.
 Consider adding wildflowers in a variety of colors — you can use the same flowers in your bouquet.
 While you execute your landscaping plan, consider adding plants that deter bugs, like rosemary and lavender.
 You can also have an exterminator spray your property 48 hours before guests arrive.

 You can definitely save big on the venue expenses and related wedding costs by hosting your wedding at home, but don’t forget to include rentals in your budget.
-You will likely need to rent things like a large-capacity tent, tables, chairs, linens, tableware, and a dance floor so you can dance the night away!
+You will likely need to rent things like a large-capacity tent, tables, chairs, linens, tableware and a dance floor so you can dance the night away.

-Hire Your Officiant
+Hire an Officiant

 When you have microphones, music and lighting planned, your outdoor power supply may need a boost.
 Talk to an electrician and consider renting a power generator to keep up with electrical needs.
-(It’s always better to be safe than sorry!)